 The TIBCO StreamBase® Binary File Reader For Apache Hadoop Distributed File System (HDFS) is an embedded input adapter that reads structured binary files from an Apache Hadoop HDFS file system and was created with the StreamBase HDFS Binary File Writer Output Adapter.
 It is not a general purpose tool to read arbitrary binary files.

-In general, you will use the HDFS Binary File Writer and HDFS Binary File Reader as an adapter pair to write a stream of tuples to a file, then read them back from that file at a different point in your application.
+In general, you use the HDFS Binary File Writer and HDFS Binary File Reader as an adapter pair to write a stream of tuples to a file, then read them back from that file at a different point in your application.
 The HDFS Binary File Reader and Writer adapters are much like the HDFS CSV File Reader and Writer adapter pair, except that reading and writing binary files is significantly faster than reading and writing text files in CSV format.
 You might use the HDFS Binary File Writer and Reader as part of a High Availability scenario to preserve the contents of a tuple stream to disk.
 As part of a failover event, the secondary server in a StreamBase Server cluster could restore the contents of a stream with a fast read of the saved file.

 If the HDFS Binary File Writer wrote its output file with its Compress data option enabled (which write the output file in gzip format with